gcc-mirror/gcc/gcc/config/aarch64/aarch64-sve.md

 ;; - PTEST
 ;; -------------------------------------------------------------------------

 ;; Branch based on predicate equality or inequality.
+This allows PTEST to be ;; combined with other flag setting instructions like ORR -> ORRS.
 (define_expand "cbranch<mode>4"
   [(set (pc)
 	(if_then_else